 I am very unsure about the destiny of my photo archives.
 Part of me is inclined to have it destroyed upon my death in order to avoid what has happened to far too many artists throughout history, being ‘discovered’ and overwhelmingly celebrated, often de–contextualised or even downright misinterpreted and commercialised.
 Posthumously.

-Please share with us how the time spent in Dominican Republic from the very early phase in your career contributed in your artistic maturity.
+Please share with us how the time spent in the Dominican Republic from the very early phase of your career contributed to your artistic maturity.
 According to your estimation how the intimacy you developed with the land and its inhabitants helps in introducing a deeper tone into your storytelling?

-I was invited to show it and talk about its making at many American universities and academic institutions, which gave me a precious, very positive (and quite rare in film–making) direct feedback from truly illustrious audiences.
+I was invited to show it and talk about its making at many American universities and academic institutions, which gave me a precious, very positive (and quite rare in the filmmaking) direct feedback from truly illustrious audiences.

 ‘Misterios’, the second documentary, explores the fascinating world of Dominican / Haitian Vudu worshipping.